coconut peanut butter pie

 This coconut peanut butter pie was inspired by breakfast one morning.
 I was munching on a coconut peanut butter Perfect Bar (omgggg, so good), and I thought to myself, “Self, what if we could turn this into a pie flavor?”
 And with a few tinkers and tweaks in the kitchen, we have arrived to this very delicious destination.

 This pie is creamy, smooth, rich, and very peanut buttery with a hint of coconut flavor in every layer.
 If you love peanut butter and coconut, you will be as obsessed with this pie as I am.
+You will also love these Chewy Peanut Butter Cookies!

 Best Ingredients for Coconut Peanut Butter Pie